 “The Royal Concertgebouw Orchestra conjured up clouds of fluid, silky sounds of all dynamic ranges.
 All these extreme contrasts in registers, tones, dark shadows and luminous lights were brought together with great precision, masterly framed by Otto Tausk.” - Olga de Kort, Bachtrack

-Establishing himself on the international platforms across the globe, Otto Tausk has conducted Los Angeles Philharmonic on its ‘Green Umbrella’ Series, Concertgebouw Orchestra, Rotterdam Philharmonic, Danish National Symphony Orchestra, Orchestra Sinfonica di Milano Giuseppe Verdi, the Orchestra of the Mariinsky Theatre, Orchestre Philharmonique de Strasbourg, the orchestras of Perth, Tasmania, Auckland and the radio orchestras of the BBC National Orchestra of Wales and BBC Scottish symphonies.
+On the international platforms across the globe, Otto Tausk has opened Los Angeles Philharmonic’s ‘Green Umbrella’ Series, Concertgebouw Orchestra, Rotterdam Philharmonic, Danish National Symphony Orchestra, Orchestra Sinfonica di Milano Giuseppe Verdi, the Orchestra of the Mariinsky Theatre, the orchestras of Perth, Tasmania, Auckland and the radio orchestras of the BBC National Orchestra of Wales and BBC Scottish symphonies.

 Born in Utrecht, Otto Tausk studied violin with Viktor Liberman and Istvan Parkanyi as well as conducting with Jurjen Hempel and Kenneth Montgomery.
 He continued his studies with Lithuanian conductor and professor Jonas Aleksa at the Vilnius Conservatoire.
 Between 2004 – 2006 Tausk was assistant conductor to Valery Gergiev with the Rotterdam Philharmonic a period of study that had a profound impact on him.
 In 2011 Otto Tausk was presented with the ‘de Olifant’ prize by the City of Haarlem.
 He received this prestigious award for his contribution to the Arts in the Netherlands, in particular his extensive work with Holland Symfonia serving as Music Director 2007 to 2012.
 In reflecting on their work together in The Netherlands, Valery Gergiev paid particular tribute to Tausk on this occasion.